 The material is lightweight (it is 100% polyester) and there is a lining on the inside.

-So try to hand wash your jacket with cold water.
+PS: We always hand wash our jackets with cold water.

 Here’s the label information,